 - Order you to take a chemical test (blood or breath for alcohol, blood or urine for suspected drug use).
 Refusing this test makes your case worse.

-- Advise you of your rights.
+- Advise you on your rights.

+After being arrested, the officer may put you in a jail cell at any point during this process.
 Be aware that a local jail is not a prison.
 It is a small facility that holds people only temporarily.
 Local jails are considered “nicer” than state prisons, because: